aphaf/JavaAlarmClockProject/README.md

 - **ConsoleUserInterface.java**: Console-based implementation of the `UserInterface`, for input/output.

 ## Requirements
-- Java 12 or higher
+- Java 23 or higher
 - A `.wav` file for a custom alarm sound

-> _Note: This project was developed using IntelliJ IDEA and Java 23._
+> _Note: This project was developed using IntelliJ IDEA and Java 23.
+Additional configuration may be required for other IDEs/editors._

 ## How to Use: